millerthegorilla/artisan_scripts/README.md

 ### customising django_artisan

 You can customise the settings of django_artisan, by editing the file settings.py in the settings directory.
-Make certain that you don't delete and of the environment variables eg anywhere that os.getenv is used, as these are completed by the script get_variables.sh.
+Make certain that you don't delete any of the environment variables eg anywhere that os.getenv is used, as these are completed by the script get_variables.sh.
 Places to customise are the text that is displayed in the header and in the about page - NAVBAR_SPIEL and ABOUT_US_SPIEL or the SITE_LOGO for example.

 ### NB.